 Use Time Tracking with Time Estimates?
-ClickUp calculates how much time remains for the sprint.
+ClickUp calculates how much time remains for the Sprint.
 This feature is available for each task and is cumulative for the entire List that those tasks live in.
 This allows you to have a clear understanding of how long it will take to complete a task and/or List, while also giving you a rough idea of how productive your team members are.

-Setting a task to occur at a given date or interval comes in handy when there are repeating actions that need to be completed within a certain sprint, such as Q/A within a Development Space or outreach within a Marketing Space.
+Setting a task to recur at a given date or interval comes in handy when there are repeating actions that need to be completed within a certain sprint, such as Q/A within a Development Space or outreach within a Marketing Space.
 This feature can be set for each task or subtask created within a Sprint.

 Start and Due Dates

 The entire Agile workflow relies on having goals with a beginning and end!
 Start and due dates complete that.
 Just add a date that a task should be started by as well as its due date and you will have the ability to filter by start and due date, making it easier for the product owner or scrum master to evaluate where in the development cycle they are.

 There are three different ways you to simulate epics for your engineering projects within ClickUp!

 - (RECOMMENDED) Linking Tasks & Tasks in Multiple Lists: Use our task linking feature to relate tasks that are part of the same project.
 Create one task that represents the epic and then relate all the other tasks that comprise the feature to the epic task.
 When it comes time to add your tasks to a Sprint, leave your Epic on the roadmap.